commons-app/commons-app-documentation/Category-suggestions-(readme).md

 # 1. If a picture with geolocation is uploaded, nearby category suggestions are offered based on the categories of other Commons images with similar coordinates.

 **Rationale:** Geographically-related categories are often relevant to an uploaded image, so suggesting them at the start makes categorization easier.
-Prior to this enhancement, the only categories suggested were recently-used ones.

 **Choice of API:** This is documented at https://github.com/nicolas-raoul/apps-android-commons/wiki/Location-based-category-search .
 We query the Commons MediaWiki API for the Commons categories of pictures with geolocation within a radius of 10km of the uploaded pic's geolocation.
 This API automatically returns the n closest pictures.